-Laser hair removal and intense pulse light or IPL has been the ‘go to’ method for long term hair removal for many years.
-With advanced technology, it is much easier to achieve long-lasting results with laser and IPL than any other treatments.
+Laser hair removal and intense pulse light (IPL) has been the ‘go to’ method for long term hair removal for many years.
+“In the 1990s, it was proven that intense pulsed light was an effective method of hair removal, and IPL machines were developed and marketed for this purpose.”
+Since then, with advanced technology, it is much easier to achieve long-lasting results with laser and IPL than any other treatments.
 According to the new studies the average woman spends around £23,000 during their lifetime for hair removal.
-While unwanted excess hair is such a problem, many of us are looking for long term.
+While unwanted excess hair is such a problem, many of us are looking for long term solutions.

 When it comes to choosing the right treatment the most common questions are:

 - What is the difference between IPL and laser?

 - What gives the best results and best value for money?

 - Which one is faster?

 - What is safer for my skin type?

 Is IPL and laser hair removal the same?

 Many people confuse laser hair removal and IPL.
 IPL is not a laser.
 They both use light but that is where the similarities end.
 Not many people know there is any difference between IPL and laser hair removal technologies.
 If you are trying to make a decision between or IPL treatments, we’ve prepared you a comparison guide for you to help you make your decision.

 Laser hair removal is selective photothermolysis (SPTL).
 The crucial element in laser hair removal is matching specific wavelengths of light and pulse duration to the hair target.
 The hair target is the melanin found in the hair follicle.
 Melanin is a naturally occurring pigment in our skin and hair is associated with determining colour.
 Importantly for safety and comfort, the laser energy is focused and absorbed only into the follicle, thus avoiding the surrounding skin tissue area.